elvizakos/lvzstrings/README.md

 ```

 ### Simple installation ###
-This can also be installed by adding somewhere in emacs init file the following line:
+This can also be installed by adding somewhere in Emacs init file the following line:
 ```lisp
 (load "/path/to/lvzstrings-mode.el")
 ```